 Make sure you bring good quality footwear as well as warm socks.
-Wind chill is likely to be a factor as if we are stood around waiting for the most opportune light then you'll need to make sure you have the appropriate clothing such as a down jacket to deal with this.
-Don't forget the all important base and mid layers too.
+The wind chill is likely to be a factor as if we are standing around waiting for the most opportune light then you'll need to make sure you have the appropriate clothing such as a down jacket to deal with this.
+Don't forget the all-important base and mid-layers too.
 A good pair of trousers to ensure that your legs are kept warm.
 I usually put my Paramo Cascada trousers on to help against the cold.
 Lastly, make sure a good quality hat and gloves are part of your wardrobe.

-Good, sturdy walking shoes that are waterproof are perfect for the terrain that we'll be working in.
-Places can be wet underfoot and so making sure your feet are protected is one of your first priorities.
+Good, sturdy walking shoes that are waterproof are perfect for the terrain that we'll be working in on our photo tour.
+Places can be wet underfoot and so making sure your feet are protected is one of your priorities.

 What camera kit should I bring?

-A wide angle lens (16-35mm) and medium zoom (24-70mm) are the lenses we'll be using the most.
+A wide-angle lens (16-35mm) and medium zoom (24-70mm) are the lenses we'll be using the most.
 A longer zoom (70-300) will be useful to cover most compositional eventualities that we may need to isolate.
-It's likely the most used lens will be in the 24-70mm range as a super wide angle can create the pancake effect on the mountainous landscape, so make sure this focal length is covered.
+The most used lens will likely be in the 24-70mm range as a super wide angle can create the pancake effect on the mountainous landscape, so make sure this focal length is covered.

 Do I need a computer?

-Although not essential, its a great idea to bring a laptop computer with you so you can discuss imagery with myself.
+Although not essential, it's a great idea to bring a laptop computer with you so you can discuss imagery with me.

 What computer support do you give?